The Johnny Depp and Amber Heard Defamation Trial: Everything You Need to Know

 Depp is faced with proving Heard knowingly made false claims.
 Heard has filed a countersuit against Depp, which will be decided as part of the trial.
 She's claiming Depp defamed her when his former lawyer referred to her allegations of abuse as a hoax.

-Depp testified in the trial and was cross-examined by Heard's legal team.
-During his time on the stand, Depp said that he never struck Heard, but that she displayed violence during their relationship.
-He alleged she threw a vodka bottle at Depp's hand during an argument, which cut off a part of his middle finger.

-During cross examination, Heard's team presented text messages sent by Depp.
-In one graphic text exchange between Depp and actor Paul Bettany, Depp wrote: "Let's drown her before we burn her."
-In court, Depp said the messages were a joke that referred to a Monty Python sketch about burning and drowning witches.

-Dawn Hughes, a forensic psychologist, said Tuesday she diagnosed Heard with post traumatic stress disorder with the cause being "intimate partner violence" by Depp.
-Heard took the stand for the first time on Wednesday.
-When asked about the first time Depp physically hit her, she described an instance when she had asked Depp about what one of his tattoos said, and he had replied "wino."
+Heard took the stand for the first time last week.
+When asked about the first time Depp allegedly hit her, she described an instance when she'd asked Depp about what one of his tattoos said, and he'd replied "wino."
 "I just laughed because I thought he was joking, and he slapped me across the face," she said.
+On Thursday, Heard testified that Depp sexually assaulted her shortly after they were married.

+During his testimony earlier in the trial, Depp said that Depp he never struck Heard but that she displayed violence during their relationship.
+Depp alleged she threw a vodka bottle at his hand during an argument, cutting off a part of his middle finger.

+The trial is on a break this week and will resume May 16.

 Will Elon Musk take the stand?